bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 }
 ```

-## Shipping an Order
+## Shipping an order
-We will go over creating a shipment for an order, shipping quotes, shipping carriers and shipping to multiple locations.
+We will create a shipment for an order, shipping quotes, shipping carriers, and shipping to multiple locations.

-### Create an Order Shipment
+### Create an order shipment

-**Required Fields:**
+**Required fields:**
 * order_address_id
 * items

 Once an order has products, a billing address, and at least one shipping address, you can create an order shipment.
 Order shipments are a way to mark an order as shipped with the shipping information.
 You can create multiple shipments for an order by specifying a subset of products or product quantities in each POST request.

-To get the `order_address_id`  use the ID returned in [Order Shipping Address](https://developer.bigcommerce.com/api-reference/orders/orders-api/order-shipping-addresses/getallshippingaddresses).
+To get the `order_address_id`  use, the ID returned in [Order Shipping Address](https://developer.bigcommerce.com/api-reference/orders/orders-api/order-shipping-addresses/getallshippingaddresses).

 The items array requires the product quantity and `order_product_id`.
 The `order_product_id` is the ID returned from [Order Products](https://developer.bigcommerce.com/api-reference/orders/orders-api/order-products/getanorderproduct).

 There does not need to be a shipping provider.
-If the shipping provider is not sent in at all, it will default to custom and a tracking link is not generated.
+If you do not specify the shipping provider, it will default to custom without generating a tracking link.
 To have the tracking link generated without a shipping provider, provide an empty string.
 To add a shipping provider, see the available options on [Order Shipment](https://developer.bigcommerce.com/api-reference/orders/orders-api/order-shipments/getallordershipments).

-Once the order shipment is created, it will automatically send out an email to the billing address with the shipment confirmation.
-To stop this behavior adjust the [Order Notification](https://support.bigcommerce.com/s/article/Customer-Order-Notifications#enable) settings in the Control Panel.
+You will automatically receive an email to the billing address with the shipment confirmation once the order shipment is complete.
+To stop this behavior, adjust the [Order Notification](https://support.bigcommerce.com/s/article/Customer-Order-Notifications#enable) settings in the Control Panel.

-If the order shipment is deleted, the status of the shipment is still in shipped.
+If you delete the order shipment, the status of the shipment is still shipped.
 The status will need to be [manually changed](https://developer.bigcommerce.com/api-reference/orders/orders-api/order-status/getaorderstatus).

 <br>